Review articles on this site earn small revenue from purchasing products through affiliate links.

 Test conditions

-• The gas cartridges are made from small, all-season models from various companies (both unused).
+• The gas cartridges used were small all-season models from various manufacturers (none of which were used)

 • Temperature: 15-17°C, humidity: 25-29%

-• Put 25oz (approx. 700ml) of 19°C water in an aluminum cooker and measure the time it takes to boil.
+• Put 25 oz (approximately 700 ml) of water at 19°C into an aluminum cooker and measure the time it takes to boil

 Wind resistant

-The combustion power test was tested without wind, but now we compared the combustion power in a slightly more severe environment, where a certain amount of wind blows.
-Since it is used outdoors, it is important to be easy to use in such harsh conditions.
+The combustion power test was conducted in a windless environment, but this time we compared the combustion power in a more difficult environment, with some wind blowing.
+Since it is used outdoors, usability in such harsh conditions is important

 Time to boil04m21s03m41s06m29s03m58s03m09s